The Golden Fish, The Wonder-working Tree and the Golden Bird: Summary

 The youth then invites the monarchs and kings to marvel at the music produced by the "wonder-working tree".
 The queen dresses like Yarboi again and visits the twins; she compliments the fish and the tree, and suggests he seeks a golden bird in a golden cage for his garden.
 The next day, the youth goes to the hermit, who gives him instructions: pass the lake and the garden and enter a castle; go to a third chamber where the cage is; wait for the bird to fly around the place and alight at a table, then get him and use a feather to disenchant a pile of stones.
 The youth follows the instructions, but the bird escapes from his hands at the last minute and he becomes stone.

 Back to his sister, she learns that her brother has not returned and goes to the Crimson Sea.
 She meets the hermit, who gives her the same exact instructions.
 The sister traps the bird in her hands, plucks from it a feather and disenchants the piles of stones near the cage back to human form: princes who were turned to stone after failing to secure the bird.
 She also disenchants her Brother, and both take the bird to the hermit.
-The hermit dissuades them for desiring enything else and begs for their help: they are to cut off his head.
-They reluctanly obey his wish and decapitate him, a little bird springing where the hermit stood.
+The hermit dissuades them for desiring anything else and begs for their help: they are to cut off his head.
+They reluctantly obey his wish and decapitate him, a little bird springing where the hermit stood.

 The twins bring the bird and the cage with them and place it near the tree and the lake, then invite all monarchs and princes to marvel at the new item.
 Prince Yarboi finally goes to the twins' palace.
 During the banquet, a piece of the male twin's clothing falls apart, showing the golden sun on his chest.
 Prince Yarboi recognizes the birthmark and embraces the youth and his sister as his children.
 He then leads the noblemen and other guests back to his palace, to release his wife from prison and mete out a severe punishment on his mother.

 Before an assembly of kings and princes, Yarboi orders them to write in a piece of paper the ideal punishment for someone who tried to separate a family and kill two children through trickery and magic.
 The old queen is executed and, after Yarboi dies, his son succeeds him.